Explore What Internal Links Are and How to Use Them Properly

 1. Create a lot of content

 In fact, it does not really matter if you have any internal link strategy, or not.
-What is really important is a lot of useful links that lead to other useful materials on your site.
+What is really important is to provide a lot of useful links that lead to other useful materials on your site.

 2. Use the anchor text